Articles

 The purpose of catch-all emails

 Companies use catch-all email servers so that any emails sent to a non-existent or incorrect email address can still be delivered.
-It’s a way of ensuring that important email messages don’t go undelivered.
-This can be especially important for eCommerce stores not wanting to miss a lead, or questions directed to the support team.
+It’s a way of ensuring that they receive all important email messages such as lead requests, customer support questions or partnership opportunities.

-When sending emails to a catch-all email address that doesn’t exist, the message is forwarded to a single inbox created especially for these types of emails.
+When someone sends an email to an address that doesn’t exist, the message is forwarded to an inbox created to collect these types of emails.
 Most businesses then check the inbox periodically to see if anything of interest has landed there.

 That sounds like a great solution to avoiding any missed communication, right?
 Unfortunately, catch-all email servers quickly became a haven for spammers.
-This led companies to abandon or pay less attention to their catch-all inbox, as they became overwhelmed by unsolicited emails.
+This led companies to abandon or pay less attention to their catch-all inbox, as they became overwhelmed by unsolicited emails, phishing attempts, and even emails with malware.

 How common are catch-all emails?

-The chart below details the email status of all emails that MailerCheck has ever verified.
+Catch-all email addresses are relatively common.
+The chart below details the status of all email addresses that MailerCheck has ever verified.
 As you can see, catch-all takes up quite a significant chunk of the pie, with 8.6%.

-What does all this mean to you?
-Catch-all emails are too common to be ignored and there’s no way of knowing if a subscriber belongs to a catch-all domain at first sight.
+What does all this mean for you?
+Simply put, catch-all emails are too common to be ignored and there’s no way of knowing if a subscriber belongs to a catch-all domain at first sight.
+When combined with the low-engagement emails sent to these addresses, it’s best to take steps to manage the number of catch-all emails on your list.

 The benefits of keeping catch-all emails

-These email addresses could belong to real subscribers who signed up for your content and may convert into paying customers.
-Not to mention, if they are in fact engaged subscribers, they’ll be helping to improve your sender reputation and deliverability by contributing to your open-rates.
+The main benefit of keeping catch-all email addresses is that they could belong to real subscribers who signed up for your content and may convert into paying customers.

 The disadvantages of keeping catch-all emails